mananapr/mananapr.github.io/src/consoom.md

 What's so great about `QxR` you ask? -

 - Glorious HEVC Encodes
-- They include Bluray Featurretes with their releases
+- They include BluRay Featurettes with their releases
 - Encodes are not bloated and still look great

 If `QxR` has a release for something you are looking just go with them.
 There's also another encoder called `Prof` (who also uploads on `1337x`) and his encodes are great as well.